BackwoodsBoomtree/Regrid_NC_CDO/README.md

 remapdis - Distance-weighted average remapping
 remapnn - Nearest neighbor remapping
 remapcon - First order conservative remapping
+remapcon2- Second order conservative remapping see this paper for the differences of con and con2: https://journals.ametsoc.org/view/journals/mwre/127/9/1520-0493_1999_127_2204_fasocr_2.0.co_2.xml

 ## Install
 install cdo to your linux using: